filippo-floramo/centro-studi-delta/README.md

 # 🚀 About

-A landing page for an experimental online tutoring site.
+A landing page  prototype for an experimental online tutoring site.

+- All links (except footer) are dead links.
+- Description's background image is a placeholder.
+- More images should be added.

-Just to consolidate my Webpack and Typescript skills.
+It was just to consolidate my Webpack and Typescript skills.